 - Hire a certified radon measurement professional.

-- Do it yourself.
+- Purchase a do-it-yourself long term radon test kit.
 Home radon test kits cost between $30 and $60 and can be purchased from some hardware stores or ordered by phone or online.
-Kits include a radon detector that is meant to be exposed to the air inside your home for a period of time and then sent to a lab for analysis.
+Long term test kits include a radon detector that is meant to be exposed to the air inside your home a minimum of 3 months and then sent to a lab for analysis.